mohamed3laa33/code-challenge/FE.md

 ## Expectations

 - You can use any framework you want for this task
+- ECMAScript 6 and beyond must be used
 - Quality over quantity
-- For uncompleted points please mention in the readme how you were going to implement it.
+- For uncompleted points please mention in the readme how you were going to implement them.

-We are looking for **readability, documentation, good architectural decisions, eye for perofrmance, modularity, and unit tested code.**
+We are looking for **readability, documentation, good architectural decisions, eye for performance, modularity, and unit tested code.**